Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: Examples

-Thus, we have that $G$ is a hyperbolic group with infinite conjugacy classes, so, applying Theorem \ref{all traces}, whenever such a group is non-elementary, it has unique traces.
+Consequently, we have that $G$ is a hyperbolic group with infinite conjugacy classes, implying, by Theorem \ref{all traces}, that whenever such a group is non-elementary, its reduced $C^*$-algebra has unique trace.

-This example shows that many hyperbolic groups with torsion elements still have unique traces, extending de la Harpe's results in \cite{dlH0}, \cite{dlH1}, and \cite{dlH2} that torsion-free non-elementary hyperbolic groups have unique traces. \end{example}
+This example verifies that many hyperbolic groups with torsion elements still have reduced $C^*$-algebras with unique traces, extending de la Harpe's results in \cite{dlH0}, \cite{dlH1}, and \cite{dlH2}, which states that torsion-free non-elementary hyperbolic groups have reduced $C^*$-algebras with unique traces.